-The Night I Discovered Budapest's Ruin Bars (And Never Wanted to Leave)
+Inside Budapest's Ruin Bars (And Why You Won't Want to Leave)

-I was wrong.
-The ruin bars of Budapest are unlike anything I've experienced in twenty years of travel, and Szimpla Kert is just the beginning.
+It isn't.
+The ruin bars of Budapest are unlike anything else in European nightlife, and Szimpla Kert is only the beginning.

 The Setup